vasileboris/jsonresume-theme-md/README.md

 # How to use it

-For the moment [resume-cli][resume-cli] has support for html and pdf output only.
+For the moment [resume-cli][git-resume-cli] has support for html and pdf output only.
 Until [my pull request][git-resume-cli-pull-request] will be merged and a new [npm package][npm-resume-cli] will be released, you have to use it like